 - Support just Google Chrome

-What is really important Coda is for free.
+What is really important Coda is for free (not anymore, you can see the current pricing here).
 On the one hand, it’s pretty cool on the other hand, there is still some insecurity back in my mind.
 I would be a little afraid (I am) that after I’m gonna build heavy docs and for example, my company starts using it.
 The pricing comes in life and you are imprisoned and must pay even it would cost me some money.
 I would like to know the pricing possibilities in advance.
 I would feel more secure.
 Anyway, let’s forget about pricing for now.
-I build a few docs in Coda, so let’s see some of my experience.
+I build a few docs in Coda, so let’s see some of my experiences.

 The basic templates in Coda are pretty similar to Notion (You can see in the video).
 To-do lists, CRM, task managers .. you can get everything, directly from Coda templates and do need to adjust it even a little.
 Of course, if you are curious you can build in some advanced apps.
 A lot of them you can find in the templates gallery.